CodyDeBruin/LeDashboardV1-Vue/README.md

 TODO:
 Refactor!
-Issue with dashbaord time calculation (Used to determine minutes since 5 am of same business day, used in api calls)- will run calculation on component mount a single time.
+Issue with dashbaord time calculation (Used to determine minutes since 5 am of same business day, used in api calls)- will run calculation on component mount a single time, does not update intra-day.
+This is skewing the SLA graph/ chat count.